I believe that your entrepreneurial strengths are critical for our country and very important for you individually.

 I started this business in an industry that I knew nothing about.
 Nothing!
 I didn’t know ANYTHING about this industry.
 It was electronics recycling business.

 I jumped into this new venture.
 Three years in and I’d made every payroll.
+Back then was before I had integrated any HR software which would have shaved off a lot of time on my part, but I was still hitting targets nonetheless.
 I had paid all of our vendors on time.
 We were adding revenue every year.
 Our bottom line was getting better.
 We were adding customers.
 I was hiring new employees, where we valued the idea of customer service.

 Things were going okay.